Looking back at some amazing trips of 2017!

 Although you will be away for only a few days, you will probably fill these days with plenty of activities.
 Your jam-packed short break will feel much longer than it really was and you will come home with plenty of new impressions and happy memories that you can cherish for a long time.
 That sounds very appealing, doesn’t it?

 If you are able to switch off from work, you will all of the sudden get more creative ideas as when you are dealing with your daily routine.
 You also recharge yourself and that will most probably make you more productive as well; two additional big bonuses of a short break, don’t you think so too?

 Three perfect reasons to take a mini break and an easy way to sell it to your boss or partner I’d say.

 I hope to have inspired you to plan one in the near future.
-I will spend my next holiday in Morocco with my family.
-We are going to dive into a completely different culture, explore new landscapes, eat different food and enjoy the company of each other.
 My next mini break will probably be to Holland to visit family and friends.